strath-ace/smart-ml/GP/IGP/README.md

 # Inclusive Genetic Programming

 The Inclusive Genetic Programming is a novel heuristic which was formulated in [1].
-The evolutionary process at the core of the IGP is based on a modified version of the evolutionary strategy $\mu+\lambda$ [2].
+The evolutionary process at the core of the IGP is based on a modified version of the evolutionary strategy *μ + λ* [2].
 The differences from the standard version consist in:
 1. the creation of the niches at the beginning of the evolutionary process and every time after a new offspring is generated;
 2. the use of the Inclusive Reproduction;